boblongmore/ansiblefest2022/README.md

 #### Testing

-In this demo, I am using two testing modules that are included in [ansible.builtin](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html)  and [ansible.utils](https://docs.ansible.com/ansible/latest/collections/ansible/utils/index.html#plugins-in-ansible-utils) collections. [ansible.utils](https://docs.ansible.com/ansible/latest/collections/ansible/utils/index.html#plugins-in-ansible-utils) collection: Validate and Assert.
+In this demo, I am using two testing modules that are included in [ansible.builtin](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html)  and [ansible.utils](https://docs.ansible.com/ansible/latest/collections/ansible/utils/index.html#plugins-in-ansible-utils) collections.

 With [Validate](https://docs.ansible.com/ansible/latest/collections/ansible/utils/validate_module.html#ansible-collections-ansible-utils-validate-module), you can match a pattern defined in a jsonschema file to the collected data and validate that the returned data matches that pattern.